top of page

 The maintenance of equipment is, in the first instance, the responsibility of the Senior Management Team.

-Visual inspection must be given to electrical equipment, switches, leads, and plug tops and to moving parts, guards, barriers, and fail-safe devices prior to the equipment being used.
+Visual inspection must be given to electrical equipment, switches, leads and plug tops and to moving parts, guards, barriers and fail safe devices prior to the equipment being used.
 In case of any suspect electrical connection or equipment, the equipment must be isolated and taken out of use.

 Registers of all inspections must be kept and maintained.
-Some tests are required by legislation, and guidance on these tests appears in the relevant Approved Code of Practice.
+Some tests are required by legislation, guidance on these tests appears in the relevant Approved Code of Practice.

 Covid-19